mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 - `cordova-cli` - is where the entry point code for the command line tools is located.
 There is no platform specific code here; most of the functionality lives in `cordova-lib`.
 - `cordova-lib` - contains modules used mainly by `cordova-cli`.
 There is some platform specific code under `cordova-lib/src/cordova/metadata` which are config parsers.
 Firefox OS uses it to get the initial version of the manifest with the correct app name and other values.
 - `cordova-firefoxos` - is the repository for the Firefox OS platform tools.
-The code here is responsible for handling Firefox OS cordova commands.
+The code here is responsible for handling Firefox OS Cordova commands.
 - `cordova-plugin-*` - are repositories for plugins.
 A plugin repository contains code for each supported platform too.

 ## Running it locally

-To work on the platform, you need to run on the latest code from the repositories.
-It's super helpful to run cordova entirely from local files so that you can edit code and see the effects.
-With the multiple repository organization used by cordova, this can be tricky.
+To work on the platform, you need to run the latest code from the repositories.
+It's super helpful to run Cordova entirely from local files so that you can edit code and see the effects.
+With the multiple repository structure used by Cordova, this can be tricky.

 Make sure you have [git](http://git-scm.com/downloads) and [node.js](http://nodejs.org/download/) installed.
-A [github](https://github.com/) account will be handy if you plan to send us your changes.
-The prompt samples below are using bash, modify accordingly for windows.
+A [GitHub](https://github.com/) account will be handy if you plan to send us your changes.
+The prompt samples below are using bash, modify accordingly for Windows.

 _Note: On Linux and OS X you may need to prefix some npm commands with `sudo`.
 See [this stackoverflow thread for more info](https://developer.mozilla.org/en-US/Apps/Tools_and_frameworks/Cordova_support_for_Firefox_OS)_

 ### cordova-cli & cordova-lib

-First let's get `cordova-cli` and `cordova-lib` from apache's github repository.
-From the directory you'd like to keep cordova code run:
+First, let's get `cordova-cli` and `cordova-lib` from Apache's GitHub repository.
+From the directory you'd like to keep Cordova code run:

 {% highlight bash %}
 $ git clone https://github.com/apache/cordova-cli.git